Password Protection overview

 Once you decide which deploys you would like to protect, you can choose between basic password protection and team login protection.
 If you choose team login protection, you have the option to configure SSO as part of that protection.

-# Who can configure Site Protection
+# Who can configure Password Protection

-# Basic password protection versus team login protection
+# Basic protection versus team protection

-If you set up basic password protection for a site deploy, a visitor to your site deploy will find a generic password prompt.
+If you set up basic protection for a site deploy, a visitor to your site deploy will find a generic password prompt.
 They must know and enter a shared password to access the site deploy.

-If you set up team login protection for a site deploy, a visitor to your site deploy will find a Netlify team login prompt.
+If you set up team protection for a site deploy, a visitor to your site deploy will find a Netlify team login prompt.
 They must be a member of your Netlify team and log in using the same credentials they use to access the Netlify app.

-Basic password protection Team login protection
+Basic protection | Team protection |

-Universal password required to access site deploy Unique password and username required to access site deploy
+Universal password required to access site deploy | Unique password and username required to access site deploy |

-Password set by a Developer or Team Owner Username and password set through your Netlify team login configuration
+Password set by a Developer or Team Owner | Username and password set through your Netlify team login configuration |

-No SSO support Supports SSO through an identity provider
+No SSO support | Supports SSO through an identity provider |

-Anyone can use your basic password to access a site deploy Only members of your Netlify team can use your team login to access a site deploy
+Anyone can use your basic password to access a site deploy | Only members of your Netlify team can use your team login to access a site deploy Invite unlimited Reviewers to access your site Note that Git Contributors cannot access your site with team protection |

 # Protect your site with single sign-on (SSO)